 absence of treaty with aboriginal australians

-Why did British colonists not sign a treaty with Indigenous Australians?
+Why did British settlers fail to sign a treaty with Indigenous Australians?

 The complex historical dynamics surrounding this question have sparked much debate and scrutiny.
 As we explore the various factors at play, from the cultural misunderstandings and communication barriers to the British government's policies and intentions, a deeper understanding of this pivotal period emerges.